 When I compared my website’s load time using Google Pagespeed Insights, it scored 99% with ads for Desktop and 70% on Mobile.
 Before cutting the size of the icon font files, it scored 83% for Desktop and 56% on average.

 The point is, font files are static assets like the CSS and HTML as they load on each and every page of a website.
-If we achieve a significant reduction by cutting the unused portions, it’ll sure to help improve the page load time dramatically.
+If we achieve a significant reduction by cutting the unused portions, it’ll surely help improve the page load time dramatically.

 Steps to Optimize Font Awesome Web Fonts